 Any application for the correction of an award or for an additional award under section 57 of the Act must be made within 28 days of the date of the award (or any longer period agreed by the parties).
 Challenges to an award relating to the jurisdiction of the tribunal, alleging a serious irregularity affecting the tribunal, the proceedings or the award, or an appeal on a point of law under sections 67 to 69 of the Act must also be brought within 28 days of the date of the award (or, if there has been some form of review or appeal of an award, within 28 days of the date when the applicant was notified of the result of that process) (section 70(3)).
-These time limits run from the date of the award rather than from the date when the award was delivered to the parties.
+These time limits run from the date of the award rather than from the date when the award was delivered to the parties (S v A and B [2016] EWHC 846 (Comm)).